EutropicAI/cccv/README.md

 clip.set_output()
 ```

+See more examples in the [example](./example) directory, including:

+- SISR (Single Image Super-Resolution)
+- VSR (Video Super-Resolution)
+- VFI (Video Frame Interpolation)

-See more examples in the [example](./example) directory, cccv can register custom configurations and models to extend the functionality
+cccv can register custom configurations and models to extend the functionality

 ### Current Support